CSERGE undertakes policy-relevant interdisciplinary research on environmental issues.

-The future energy pathways will include the kind of steps the UK will need to take in order to meet its energy policy goals of maintaining energy security, keeping energy affordable and cutting greenhouse gas emissions by 80 per cent by 2050.
+The future energy pathways include the kind of steps the UK will need to take to meet its energy policy goals.
+These include maintaining energy security, keeping energy affordable and cutting greenhouse gas emissions by 80% by 2050.

 The project will give policymakers the tools they need to analyse different energy futures in a way that brings energy and environmental considerations together into a single framework.

-Researchers from the University of Exeter, University of Aberdeen, University College London, the University of Leeds, Plymouth Marine Laboratory and the University of Southampton are also involved with the UEA team.
+Researchers from the University of Exeter, University of Aberdeen, University College London, University of Leeds, Plymouth Marine Laboratory and University of Southampton are also involved with the UEA team.

 2015 - 2020